Andy Warhol 1970s

 When Warhol did go out to socialize, rather than the Factory party that characterized the previous decade, he would attend various nightspots in New York City.
 This included Max’s Kansas City and Studio 54.
 He was generally regarded as quiet, shy, and a meticulous observer, yet always managed to be where all the action was.
 It’s been said that Warhol once stated, “I will go to the opening of anything, including a toilet seat.”

-Andy Warhol also founded Interview magazine with Gerard Malanga and also published The Philosophy of Andy Warhol in 1975.
+Andy Warhol also founded Interview magazine with Gerard Malanga and published The Philosophy of Andy Warhol in 1975.
 An idea expressed in the book: “Making money is art, and working is art and good business is the best art.”

 Warhol founded the New York Academy of Art in 1979 alongside his longtime friend Stuart Pivar.